Submission Guidelines

 The following types of submissions will not be considered.

-- Religious messages and dogma (note: the representation of religion as a part of life and culture is eligible)
+• Religious messages and dogma (note: the representation of religion as a part of life, tradition, and culture is eligible)

 Eligibility

-Eligible writers are Black residents of the United States, 18 years of age or older, who have not previously published work for children.
-Employees of Free Spirit Publishing, Teacher Created Materials, and Strive Publishing are not eligible.
+Eligible writers are Latino residents of the United States, 18 years of age or older, who have not previously published work for children (self-published writers are eligible).
+(We welcome all members of the broader Latino community, including those identifying as Latino, Latina, Latine, Latinx, and beyond.)
+Employees of Free Spirit Publishing, Teacher Created Materials, and Con Todo Press are not eligible.
 Previous contest winners are not eligible.

 Guidelines